Carotid artery disease causes up to half of strokes that happen in the U.S. every year. It can cause digestive problems and leg cramps.

-A carotid endarterectomy works to prevent stroke.
-It's a surgical procedure to remove the build-up of deposits and improve blood flow inside the carotid arteries, which are located in the neck and supply blood to the brain.
+A carotid endarterectomy works to prevent stroke by removing deposits from inside the carotid arteries.
+This improves blood flow inside these arteries, which are located in the neck and supply blood to the brain.

-UVA performs about 120 CEAs each year.
-Research studies have shown that patient outcomes are better at hospitals that perform more than 100 CEAs annually.
+UVA performs about 120 carotid surgeries each year.
+Research studies have shown that patient outcomes are better at hospitals that perform more than 100 of these procedures annually.

 Carotid Artery Disease